junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Placed on the Union Calendar, Calendar No. 605.
 - 2016-09-20 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-774.
 - 2016-09-20 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-774.
+- 2016-09-21 — Considered as unfinished business. (consideration: CR H5767-5768)
+- 2016-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 34 (Roll no. 541). (text: CR 09/20/2016 H5701)
+- 2016-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 34 (Roll no. 541).(text: CR 09/20/2016 H5701)
+- 2016-09-21 — The title of the measure was amended.
+Agreed to without objection.